dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0601.md

-# 06 Objects and Design
+# 06. Objects and Design

 Now that we have seen the mechanics of PHP’s object support in some detail, we will step back from the details and consider how best to use the tools that we have encountered.
 In this chapter, I introduce you to some of the issues surrounding objects and design.
 I will also look at the UML, a powerful graphical language for describing object-oriented systems.This chapter will cover the following topics:

-Design basics: What I mean by design, and how object-oriented design differs from
+Design basics: What I mean by design, and how object-oriented design differs from procedural code.

-procedural code

-Class scope: How to decide what to include in a class
+Class scope: How to decide what to include in a class.

-Encapsulation: Hiding implementation and data behind a class’s interface
+Encapsulation: Hiding implementation and data behind a class’s interface.

-Polymorphism: Using a common supertype to allow the transparent substitution of specialized subtypes at runtime
+Polymorphism: Using a common supertype to allow the transparent substitution of specialized subtypes at runtime.

-The UML: Using diagrams to describe object-oriented architectures
+The UML: Using diagrams to describe object-oriented architectures.

-•	•	•

-•

-Defining Code Design
+## 01. Defining Code Design

 One sense of code design concerns the definition of a system: the determination of a system’s requirements, scope, and objectives.
 What does the system need to do?
 For whom does it need to do it?
 What are the outputs of the system?
 Do they meet the stated need?
 On a lower level, design can be taken to mean the process by which you define the participants of a system and organize their relationships.
 This chapter is concerned with the second sense: the definition and disposition of classes and objects.